semaphoreci/docs/docs/docs/using-semaphore/jobs.md

     The namespace used controls at what level the artifact is accessible:

     - job artifacts are only accessible to the job that created it.
 Useful for collecting debugging data
     - workflow artifacts are accessible to all jobs in all running [pipelines](./pipelines).
-The main use case is to *pass data between jobs*.
+The main use case is to pass data between jobs.
     - project artifacts are always accessible.
 They are ideal for storing final deliverables.

  </div>